nadar/quill-delta-parser/README.md

 $lexer->overwriteListener(new Image, $mySuperClass);
 ```

-Or of yourse if you have a seperate file for your class
+Or, of course when you have a seperate file for your class

 ```php
 class MySuperDuperImageClass extends Image